 • Strengthening immunity.

-The layout of the lymph nodes in a woman, what do they affect
+Diagram of the location of lymph nodes in a woman, what they affect

-The main areas where lymph nodes are found in women are as follows:
+The main areas where lymph nodes are located in women are as follows:

 • axillary;